Checking under the hood of the Powers protocol engine.

 All actions, may they be subject to a vote or not, are executed via Powers' execute function in reference to a law.

-The contract should be used as is, making changes to this contract should be avoided.
+The contract should be used as is.
 This includes adding state variables or bypassing governance flow restrictions.
 Any changes that need to be saved by a community (for instance nominees for an election, blacklisted accounts) should be saved in a dedicated law.

 Powers.sol functionalities